 Rapid charging is possible through a Type 2 connection.
 The maximum rapid charge power is 43 kW.
 The battery can't be charged continuously at this power.
 In an average rapid charge session the average charge power will be around 33 kW.
 This charges the battery from 10% to 80% in around 55 minutes.
 A rapid charge like this will add about 105 miles of range.

 The combined (motorway and city) energy consumption of the Renault Zoe Q90 ZE40 is about 260 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 153 mpg in a traditional petrol car.

 The actual energy consumption will depend on several factors including climate, terrain, use of climate control systems and driving style.
 For example: sustaining high speeds in cold weather could result in an energy use of around 370 Wh per mile.
 However, driving at low speeds in mild weather will increase the efficiency to about 170 Wh per mile.

 The Renault Zoe Q90 ZE40 emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.

 More information from Renault

 The link below will open the page of the Zoe on the official Renault site.

 The model shown on this page is the successor of the Renault Zoe Q90 ZE40, which was available from February 2017 until March 2018.
-The previous model was £250 less expensive, had 5 mi more range, same acceleration and was similar in energy consumption.
+The previous model was £250 less expensive, had similar range, same acceleration and was similar in energy consumption.